Spy Game: Redford’s Brown Leather Jacket in Beirut

 How to Get the Look

-- Tan cotton utility shirt with spread collar, front placket, flapped button-down patch pockets, and rounded button cuffs
+- Tan cotton utility shirt with collar, front placket, flapped button-down patch pockets, and rounded button cuffs

 - Heathered gray cotton short-sleeve crew neck t-shirt